Home > Camino Portuguese Coastal Guide > Walking from Porto to Santiago

 Top Tip : You must obtain at least two sello every day from Vigo if you wish to obtain a Compostela.
 I like to collect at least two every day when I am walking the Camino but that is my choice.
 From Vigo this is mandatory.
 Two sello every day.

 Walking out of Vigo isn’t the easiest.
 Use an app or google maps to get you out of the city.
-The two hotels I have picked above are well placed higher in the city, making the exit easier.
+The hotels I have picked are well placed in the city, making the exit easier.
 But I recommend that you have a look at a map before leaving or ask your accommodation for tips.
 Once you find the arrows they are plentiful.

 Top Tip : Don’t be afraid to ask for help.
 On my last walk out of Vigo, a couple of ladies from Singapore asked if they could tag along as I seemed to know the way.
 I ended up with about a dozen people following me out of town and we enjoyed their company on and off all the way to Santiago.
 Don’t be afraid to join forces with other pilgrims if you are feeling unsure.